allenai/satlas/GeospatialDataProducts.md

 Visit [satlas.allen.ai](https://satlas.allen.ai/) to view the data in an interactive map.

+Currently the geospatial data is computed between January 2016 and December 2022.
+By October 2023, we aim to begin automatically releasing updates on a monthly basis.

 ### Marine Infrastructure (Off-shore Turbines and Platforms)

 Marine infrastructure points are available as a single GeoJSON or KML file: